rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/AddAzureCloudAccountFeatureInputWithoutOauth.md

   - Specific feature input to be used for enabling the feature.
 It is required only for the Cloud Native Archival Encryption feature.
 It will be ignored for other features.
 - featureType: CloudAccountFeature
   - Feature to be enabled.
+- permissionsGroups: list of PermissionsGroups
+  - Specifies a list of permission groups for onboarding the feature.
+If the list is empty, all permission groups will be onboarded.